John Franklin Carll Award for Distinguished Professionals

 - The winner of the Carll Award shall be ineligible for the Lucas Medal or Uren Award for a period of five years.
 If nominated for the other awards, nominators will be informed as to the ineligibility of the candidate.
 Additionally, the nominators will be required to resubmit the nominations with updated materials covering the intervening five years.

-- No recipient of SPE Honorary Membership shall be eligible to receive the award.
+- No recipient of the SPE Honorary Member Award shall be eligible to receive the award.

 - No officer or member of the International Board of Directors of the Society shall be eligible to receive the Award during and for a period of 24 months after the expiration of his or her term of service on the Board.